Hiba-A/Shared_Codes/Database SQL Server Notes.md

 • Which helps with effective ordering of the access to the records

-T**ypes of Keys in Database Management System:**There are mainly seven different types of Keys in DBMS and each key has it’s different functionality:
+**Types of Keys in Database Management System:** There are mainly seven different types of Keys in DBMS and each key has it’s different functionality:

 - **Super Key -**  A super key is a group of single or multiple keys which identifies rows in a table.
 - **Primary Key -**  is a column or group of columns in a table that uniquely identify every row in that table.